rbergmair/recruitment_challenge/README.md

 4. When you're done꙳, initialize a Pull Request, and we'll checkout what you've done and benchmark your predictions.

 ### What does it mean to complete this challenge?
+Being able to write code, make models, and generate predictions is all well and good, but we need people who can also communicate insight.
+The point of this challenge is three-fold:

+1. Find out how good your ML-fu is.
+2. Find out how you think.
+3. Find out well you can communicate what you're thinking.

+Consequently, your deliverable is a .csv of predictions -- you're to model the "`y`" column of the training data -- and a report detailing how you arrived at your predictions.
+The report doesn't need to be [Pulitzer Prize](https://en.wikipedia.org/wiki/Pulitzer_Prize)-worthy, but a few lines about how,

+> _...[you] tried an SVM, and logistic regression with a cross-validated thresholding parameter..._

+is a one-way ticket to the trash bin.

+#### The ideal report might include:
+* a (quantified) comparison of multiple models
+* any insight as to why certain methods performed better than others
+* graphics from any EDA that might have lead to feature-related insights
+* an explanation of any feature engineering that occurred
+* an analysis of the final model chosen to produce the uploaded predictions
+    * model performance (perhaps as a function of certain model parameters)
+    * decision boundaries or other interesting clustering results/visualizations

 ---
 \* So1 doesn't actually offer experimental hair surgery as an explicit employee benefit.
 Maybe the German goverment might, though!